How often do you clean your tongue?

 There is attention to detail in the design and finish with large easy to hold handles and smart fixings between these and the metal scraper.

 The head is made of 18/10 Austenitic Steel – a high-grade chromium and nickel alloy that will stand the test of time and delivers an effective cleanse of the tongue with every pass.

 I go into more detail in our Amano Tongue Cleaner Review.

 3. DenTek Comfort Clean Tongue Cleaner

-The DenTek Comfort Clean Tongue Cleaner (view on Amazon) is of plastic construction and is certainly softer on the tongue, if you do not like the harsher scraping provided by the metal options.
+The DenTek Comfort Clean Tongue Cleaner (view on Amazon) is plastic in construction and is certainly softer on the tongue.
+This is useful if you do not like the harsher scraping provided by the metal options.

 With a handle much like a traditional toothbrush, the head is essentially circular with 3 scraping edges that run along the surface of the tongue.

 It comes neatly packaged with clear instructions on how to use it.

 The scraper has a ‘mint’ flavour to the scraping edges.
 I could smell this when held under the nose, but noticed no taste transfer to the tongue during the time I was using it.
 Whether it had affect on my breath was impossible for me to tell.